 This photograph from the Baobab.com site is unlikely to be photo-shopped as it has © 2004 J.F.
 Broekhuis clearly written at the bottom.
-Here is the Baobab Tree photo as it appears in the article (http://www.baobab.com/baobab-baomix-pulp-fruit-antioxidant-tree-superfruit-flower-madagascar-pictures-superfood-juice-african/legends-of-the-baobab-tree/) and you can see that there is no reference to, or any mention of a ‘Mr. and Mrs.’ partnership or label, and so in seeing that the photograph is indeed real, one can then observe that there is in fact male and female in everything, even within ‘The Self’ (just like the yin yang symbol), and in embracing this concept it is not so hard to embrace it in one’s perspective of the World.
+The article it appeared in has since been taken down however the same picture is featured on a Baobab health products website: http://www.ecoproducts.co.za/ verifying that the photograph is indeed real, and one can objectively observe that there is in fact male and female in everything, even within ‘The Self’ (just like the yin yang symbol), and in embracing this concept it is not so hard to embrace it in one’s perspective of the World.

 My Baobab Tree Poem (1998 ): http://ipoem.co.uk/1998/05/28/baobab-tree/

 Indeed the duality of male and female energy is evident in all of Nature and it is the co-joining and dove tailing of these energies which procures the procreational sustainment of everything that is alive today.
 Perhaps in order to acknowledge this duality in other life forms more fully it must first be embraced within oneself, as a natural being.

 Hunab Ku – Mayan version of the Yin-Yang

 The Native American Indian Peoples considered trees to have the status of ‘standing people’.
 I myself indeed consider them to be ‘Towers of Wisdom’ in my 1997 poem ‘Forest’: http://ipoem.co.uk/1997/07/05/forest/